Prag8855/aab/content/guides/german-health-insurance.md

 ### Disadvantages of private health insurance

 - **It discourages getting healthcare**
     You usually have a yearly [deductible](/glossary/Selbstbeteiligung).
-If you are below the deductible, you pay for healthcare yourself.
-You might ignore small health problems instead of paying 50€ to 150€ to see a doctor.
+You pay for healthcare yourself until you reach that deductible.
+After that, the insurer pays for your healthcare.
+If you are below the deductible, you might ignore small health problems instead of paying 50€ to 150€ to see a doctor.
-- **You pay, then get reimbursed**
+- **You pay, then you get reimbursed**
-    When you go to the doctor, they send you an invoice, you pay it and your health insurance reimburses you.
+    When you go to the doctor, you pay for it, and your health insurance reimburses you later.
 This is more effort and more paperwork.
 You also need enough money to pay for your medical bills, even if you get reimbursed later.
 - **It does not adjust to your income**
     If your income changes, your health insurance costs the same.
 This is a problem if you have a bad year.
 Public health insurance is a much safer option, because the cost is proportional to your income.
 - **They can reject you**
     If you have serious health problems, they reject you.
 If you had psychotherapy, they usually reject you.
 If you have problems like AIDS, severe asthma, diabetes or obesity, they could also reject you, or charge a lot more.

-### Who can get private health insurance?

-You can get private health insurance if...

-- You are self-employed
-- or you are and employee and you earn over {{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}}€ per year
-- or you are a student, a trainee (*[[Azubi]]*), a doctor or a public servant

-Everyone else must get public health insurance.

-Even if you *can* have private health insurance, private health insurers can reject you because of pre-existing health problems.

 ### What is covered